MicrosoftDocs/architecture-center/docs/example-scenario/iot/application-stamps.md

 Cost management:
 - Predictably scale costs by stamp to accommodate future growth.
 - Support observability of cost-per-device in the solution.
-- Target architectural changes that reduce components and associated costs to specific device populations ready to support the changes.
+- Target architectural changes to specific device populations ready to support the changes.

 ## Move devices between stamps